 It’s been frequently reported that benzodiazepines are often combined with alcohol or opioids to increase the sedative effect.
 Both Benzodiazepine and alcohol are depressants; mixing the two is extremely dangerous because they decrease the central nervous system and decrease the organs’ functioning.
 Individuals that have been abusing benzodiazepines should consult with a medical professional before the detox.

 Benzodiazepines are tranquilizers prescribed to treat anxiety, insomnia, muscle tensions, panic disorder, and seizure disorders.
 The most common drugs prescribed are Valium, Ativan, Xanax, and Klonopin.
 Benzodiazepine addiction can develop even when the drugs are taken responsibly as per the recommendation of a doctor.
+If your taking this medication daily even if prescribed, the body begins to build up a tolerance and a dependence on the drug.
 Once a user starts looking for more robust effects by taking it in high doses or after a medical prescription has expired, physical dependence or erratic behaviors might emerge, indicating Benzodiazepine addiction.

 The intensity of withdrawal symptoms depends on various factors, such as your current dose and how long you have been taking the drug.
 Withdrawal symptoms of Benzodiazepine include withdrawal from physical and psychological dependence:

 Benzodiazepines specifically act on the central nervous system and weaken the functioning of the nerves.
 The withdrawal timeline for Benzodiazepine varies for each user.
 It also depends on the drug abuse and if it is combined with alcohol withdrawal.
 Here’s how it works: